AHMED-X18/AHMED-X18/README.md

 </div>

 ## 🚀 About Me
-- 🎓 3th year student at ENSPY (National Higher Polytechnic School of Yaoundé)
+- 🎓 3th year student at NASEY(National Advanced School of Engineering of Yaoundé)
 - 💻 Major: Computer and Digital Systems Engineering
 - 🔐 Passionate about cybersecurity and software development
 - 🌍 Bilingual: French and English